hydroserver2/hydroserver/docs/deployment/data-management-app-deployment.md

 Before proceeding, set up an environment capable of running NodeJS to build the application code.

-While the Data Management app is dependent on the backend application, deploying the Data Management app first is recommended.
+While the Data Management App is dependent on the backend application, deploying the Data Management App first is recommended.
 This approach uses the CloudFront distribution created for the app as a reverse proxy for the backend Elastic Beanstalk deployment.

 Start by visiting the [HydroServer Data Management App GitHub repository](https://github.com/hydroserver2/hydroserver-data-management-app).
 Download the repository or create a fork for codebase modifications or automated deployment using GitHub Actions.